 The sash is the movable part of the window that contains the glass panes.
 It can slide vertically (in the case of single-hung or double-hung windows), horizontally (in the case of sliding windows), or pivot from a vertical axis (in the case of casement windows).
 Sashes are usually equipped with mechanisms such as hinges, pulleys, springs, or tracks that enable them to move and stay in place when opened or closed.

 Window sashes play a vital role in regulating airflow and providing natural light while maintaining a barrier against the elements.
 They can also contribute to the overall aesthetics of a building’s architecture.

 How does a window sash work?

 The sash is the name given to the frame that contains the glass, and there will usually be a top and a bottom sash in a typical window.
 If we are going to be specific, the full title of a sash window is a ‘vertical double-hung box-framed sliding sash window’!
 It’s quite a mouthful, so most people simply refer to them as ‘sash windows’.

 The sashes will slide up or down with weights and cords, or more recently, spiral balances, allowing you to open the window.
 When closed, the top and bottom sash will be locked together at the midrail to prevent them sliding.
 There may be handles attached to the sashes to help you open them, depending on the window design.

 The window can be opened by sliding the bottom sash upwards or, if you have a double hung window, by sliding the top sash downwards.
-Double hung windows are excellent for promoting airflow and ventilating a property.

 Understanding sash windows – the individual parts